KarlHlmgrn/crypto-oled/README.md

 # Known issues
 Two devices are hard coded - Apex Pro and Apex 7 TKL.
-If you have Apex Pro TKL or Apex 7 please give me the VID and PID which can be found in device manager and I will add it in the next version.
+If you have Apex Pro TKL please give me the VID and PID which can be found in device manager and I will add it in the next version.
 Only tested on Windows.
 No anti-burn in programmed but will come in the future.
 Some programs will stop the program from picking up keystrokes. **DO NOT CHANGE SETTINGS IN STEELSERIES ENGINE WHEN PROGRAM IS RUNNING!**

 # Feedback